Unfortunately, there continues to be people in the community who advocate against childhood vaccinations.

 “It’s also the period when most vaccinations occur, which is where the misunderstanding between immunisation and SIDS lies.”

-Newborns are protected in part from most infectious diseases by antibodies that are transferred from mum to bub during pregnancy.
+Newborns are protected in part from most infectious diseases by antibodies that are transferred from mum to bub during pregnancy and through breastmilk.
 However, Jane explains, these protective antibodies do wear off, putting baby at risk of serious infection.

 “Infections and illnesses are known as an exogenous stress, which is a risk factor for SIDS,” Jane says.